-- A. Management will notify applicants upon successful completion of the application process at which time arrangements will be made, including a specific time schedule, for lease signing, payment of security deposit and first month's rent, and attendance at a tenant orientation. - B. Residents of ACC-Assisted Units will pay a security deposit in accordance with CHA's security deposit requirements, which currently requires payment of a deposit that shall be no more than one month's rent. - C. An applicant who Management has approved for an apartment must sign the lease, pay the rent and the security deposit, and take possession of the apartment on the scheduled move-in date.
+- A. Management will notify applicants upon successful completion of the application process at which time arrangements will be made, including a specific time schedule, for lease signing, payment of security deposit and first month's rent, and attendance at a tenant orientation. - B. The applicant must pay the first month's rent and security deposit at the time the lease is signed in the form of a money order or cashier's check.
+The security deposit is equal to one month's rent.
+Residents of ACC-Assisted Units will pay a security deposit in accordance with CHA's security deposit requirements, which currently require payment of a deposit equal to the greater of \$50 or one month's rent, but in no event in excess of \$150. - C. An applicant who Management has approved for an apartment must sign the lease, pay the rent and the security deposit, and take possession of the apartment on the scheduled move-in date.
 As a courtesy, Management will telephone an applicant to inform him or her that the rental application has been approved.
-In addition, Management will mail a "Welcome Letter" to the applicant that will include the next steps the applicant must take.
+In addition, Management will mail a "Welcome Letter" (Exhibit K) to the applicant that will include the next steps the applicant must take.
 An applicant who does not proceed with the move-in schedule outlined in the Welcome Letter may forfeit the designated apartment.
 If an applicant wishes to move in at a later date, but within a thirty (30) day period of the date that the rental application was approved, Management may offer an alternate apartment and move-in date based on availability.
 The above move-in procedure, to the extent inconsistent with the RRC, will not apply to current CHA Leaseholders who have been accepted for occupancy of an ACC-Assisted Unit. - D. Before move-in, all family members must complete a pre-occupancy tenant orientation at the location designated by Management. - E. All applicants accepted for occupancy shall concurrently with lease execution, execute all applicable addenda and riders to the lease.